-Avian and bat surveys voluntarily began at the beginning of the permitting process.
-This Bird and Bat Conservation Strategy document is to be a "living" document, due to the timing of the requirement to be included in the Site Permit Application with the understanding the wildlife surveys are not-complete and will not be completed until Fall 2017.
-All pre-construction avian and bat survey results will be submitted to the United States Department of Energy, Western Area Power Administration (WAPA), United States Fish and Wildlife Service (USFWS), Minnesota Department of Natural Resources (MNDNR), and Minnesota Department of Commerce (DOC).
-Due to Palmer's Creek adherence to best management practices and conservation measures outlined by WAPA in the Upper Great Plains Wind Energy Final Programmatic Environmental Impact Statement (EIS), a formal Biological Assessment is not required and the project will be appropriate for the Programmatic Biological Assessment for Upper Great Plains Region Wind Energy Development Program Impact Information and Consistency Determination.
-The Consistency Evaluation Forms will be submitted as a separate document from this Bird and Bat Conservation Strategy.
+This ABPP is required by the Minnesota Department of Commerce (DOC) and Western Area Power Administration (WAPA) as part of the permitting process for the Project.
+Avian and bat surveys were voluntarily implemented at the beginning of the permitting process.
+This ABPP document has utilized the wildlife survey results from the monitoring period which was completed in Fall 2017.
+All pre-construction avian and bat survey results will be submitted to the United States Department of Energy, WAPA, United States Fish and Wildlife Service (USFWS), Minnesota Department of Natural Resources (MNDNR), and DOC.
+Palmer's Creek committed to the best management practices and conservation measures outlined by WAPA in the Upper Great Plains Wind Energy Final Programmatic Environmental Impact Statement (EIS), which eliminated the need for a formal Biological Assessment.
+However, Programmatic Biological Assessment for Upper Great Plains Region Wind Energy Development Program Impact Information and Consistency Determination were used for biological evaluation, including submittal of the Consistency Evaluation Forms.